Types of Aid

 How do student loans work?

-The Federal Stafford Loan Program lends money to undergraduate, graduate, and professional students attending on at least a part-time basis.
+The Federal Direct Loan Program lends money to undergraduate, graduate, and professional students attending on at least a part-time basis.

 Two types of loans are available:

-- Subsidized Stafford Loan, which is based on financial need.
+- Federal Direct Subsidized Loan, which is based on financial need.
 The government will pay a portion of the interest you accumulate on this loan, and you repay the balance.

-- Unsubsidized Stafford Loan, which does not require students to demonstrate financial need.
+- Federal Direct Unsubsidized Loan, which does not require students to demonstrate financial need.
 Students must repay this loan in its entirety, including interest.

 How do I apply for grants, loans and work?